Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 - Bigger dishes are more difficult to track with but have a higher gain - you will get a better signal strength

-- Try checking your marketplace, people often give old dishes away all the time after switching to terrestrial TV.
+- Try checking your local marketplaces, people often give old dishes away all the time after switching to terrestrial TV.
 Aim for at least 80 cm in height/diameter (offset or PF respectively), 60 cm should still do just fine.

 - Do note that reception without a dish is [possible]({{site.baseurl}}/docs/Radio/Creating%20a%20helix%20for%20direct%20satrx.html), but is discouraged for beginners because of the lower margins it gives.